WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 ![Wallaroo word count example diagram](/images/post/back-pressure/wallaroo1.png) Figure 27: View of a Wallaroo application "word count"

-Now, let's see what happens when stops consuming data as quickly as Wallaroo produces it.
+Now, let's see what happens when a data sink stops consuming data as quickly as Wallaroo produces it.

 When the `TCPSink` actor becomes aware of back-pressure on the TCP